-Bills dealing with cannabis are making headway in the statehouse.
+Bills dealing with cannabis and CBD Oil in OC are making headway in the statehouse.

 In fact, Thursday morning, state lawmakers voted 94-yes, 0-no, to pass a resolution calling for an interim study of medical marijuana.